Let’s Skate: Making Ice Skating More Inclusive

 What is Let’s Skate?

-Let’s Skate is the banner for our work focusing on ice skating accessibility for disabled individuals.
+Let’s Skate is the banner for our work focusing on ice skating accessibility for people with disabilities.
 From growing the number of inclusive skating sessions at rinks across the UK, to providing more ways for disabled skaters and skating fans to compete, volunteer and further participate in the ice skating community, we’ve got big plans!

 The significant funding from Sport England will support these initiatives across England, though we’ll also be promoting broader UK opportunities where appropriate.